paulwratt/IchigoJam-BASIC-english/README.md

 IchigoJam BIG is based on regular IchigoJam BASIC 1.2.0.
 IchigoJam BIG does not describe when the operation is different, If there is no description, it will be the same as normal IchigoJam.
 Equivalent display is supported by the `VIDEO` command from 1.2.2.

 IchigoJam website reflects the latest beta version.
 It can be confirmed with `VER()`.
-Ichigojam has an app distribution version running on Windows and macOS, linked on their site.
+Ichigojam has an app distribution version running on Windows and MacOS X, linked on their site.
 These are common with IchigoJam BASIC, so we do not specifically consider it, There are restrictions such as incompatibility of input / output by PC operation, no body buttons, etc.

+IchigoJam Web is a Javascript library for webassembly.

 ## license